 Absolutely, when you redeem your free night certificate you’ll receive an elite qualifying night for that stay that counts toward Marriott Bonvoy status.
-For that matter, all elite benefits will apply on these stays as well, including complimentary breakfast at select brands.
+For that matter, all elite benefits will apply on these stays as well, whether you have Gold, Platinum, Titanium, or Ambassador status.
+And yes, this includes complimentary breakfast at select brands.

 Can you gift your free night certificate to someone else?

 The free night certificate has to be used for a stay by the primary cardmember, so this isn’t a benefit that can be gifted to someone else.

 What is the cancelation policy for free night awards?

 The cancelation policy is the same as it would be if redeeming points, so it does vary by hotel, though generally speaking is quite flexible.
 If you do cancel a stay last minute, just keep in mind the expiration date of the certificate, as it can’t be extended.

 Can you book a more expensive hotel and pay the difference in points?

 While this didn’t used to be possible, it’s now possible to top off a free night certificate with up to 15,000 additional points.
 This means:

 - A 35,000 point free night certificate can be redeemed at a property costing up to 50,000 points